Particular/docs.particular.net/servicecontrol/upgrades/index.md

 1. Analyze the storage size for each ServiceControl instance and update starting from the smallest to the largest.
 This helps understand how smaller migrations run and can be used to extrapolate how long updating the larger instances will take which can help decided whether a side-by-side upgrade is necessary.

-## Downgrading
+## Downgrading ServiceControl

+This section contains information about downgrading ServiceControl instances and the ServiceControl Management Utility.

 ### Instances

-ServiceControl instances cannot be downgraded via ServiceControl Management Utility.
-This is because the storage schema COULD have been changed during upgrading.
+ServiceControl instances cannot be downgraded with the ServiceControl Management Utility.
+This is because the storage schema could have changed during a previous upgrade.

-Note: If a downgrade MUST be performed ensure that the storage schema is compatible!
+Note: If a downgrade MUST be performed ensure that the storage schema is compatible.

-Note: It is not advised to execute this procedure without supervision of particular software support engineers.
+Note: It is recommended to execute this procedure under the supervision of a Particular software support engineer.

 1. Open the ServiceControl Management Utility
 2. Scroll to the instance that requires downgrading